This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 I will be really honest: When I saw we were going to visit the gardens, I was skeptical.
 We had lived next to a Civil War battlefield for three years and within a stone’s throw of D.C.
 These “gardens” were probably going to be lame.
 Right?

 The Lejeune Memorial Gardens were absolutely breath-taking and riveting.
-Not only is it a beautifully manicured area that has clearly been planned carefully, it also hosts a running/biking trail that moves people through the area– which I thought was a lovely touch.
-There are four different areas for meditation and contemplation of the sacrifices many have made for freedom: the Montfort Point Marines monument, the Beirut Memorial, the Vietnam Memorial, and the future location of a Marine musuem.
+Not only is it a beautifully manicured area that has clearly been planned carefully, it also hosts a running/biking trail that moves visitors through the area– which I thought was a lovely touch and beautiful tribute.
+There are different areas for meditation and contemplation of the sacrifices many have made for freedom: the Montford Point Marine Memorial, the Beirut Memorial, 9/11 Memorial (which includes a memorial beam from the World Trade Center), the Onslow Vietnam Veterans Memorial, and the location of a future Museum of the Marine.

 5. Grab a cup of joe

 Jacksonville runs on caffeine, which makes sense since there are a lot of tired Marines and Marine spouses in the area.
 Treat yourself to baked treat and a coffee or tea at one of the local spots.
-The Milk Road’s specialty is liege waffles that one of the partners tasted in Germany when he was stationed there and brought back home.
-Then there’s Brewed Downtown, an NC Certified Green restaurant (yay for treehuggers!) and, Brewed Awakenings, and Muddy’s, which is owned and run by a retired military family.
+The Milk Road’s specialty is liege waffles (a waffle made with a raised dough and covered in pearl-sugar) that one of the partners tasted in Germany when he was stationed there and brought back home.
+Then there’s Brewed Downtown, an NC Certified Green restaurant (yay for tree-huggers!) and, Brewed Awakenings, and Muddy’s, which is owned and run by a retired military family.

 6. Take a cruise on Jacksonville’s New River